 - In one episode, saying "Camelot" would cause the title character to get stampeded by camels.

-- In another episode, the title character pretends to be an Indiana Jones parody named Grimdiana Bones.
+- In the episode "Beauty And The Beetle," the title character pretends to be an Indiana Jones parody named Grimdiana Bones.
 Saying that name (or even writing it out) causes him to be flattened by a giant boulder.

-- In yet another episode, the villain kidnaps Lydia and takes her to his "Mountain Retreat".
+- In the same episode, the villain kidnaps Lydia and takes her to his "Mountain Retreat".
 Every time he says "Mountain Retreat", the mountain grows legs and walks away from him, prompting the villain at one point to comment, "It takes me longer to get home every day."

 - Later, in part 1 of the Wishology movie, when someone says "Timmy Turner", it alerts the Eliminators to his presence.
 However, this is just because they have excellent hearing.